TOP > Artists > MORI, Yasushi

 ・Yasushi was born in the Mori family that is one of the six major kiln families in Bizen ware.

-・Many students came to Morihozan pottery from across the nation and were trained to make Bizen-yaki.
+・Many students came to the Morihozan pottery from around the country and were trained to make Bizen-yaki.

 ・More than fifty years have passed since he started making pottery.